When your family is under the weather, use these remedies to stay hydrated, supported and entertained during the long days of sniffles.

 This round-up features our favorite recipes, remedies and activities for the cooler and cold ridden months of the year.
 Whether its the change of weather, or just the socialization of small children, the sniffles are inevitable.
 There are some tips and tricks to use for mild symptoms, or to use in tandem with other treatments.
 The following is not to be considered medical advice in any way, shape or form.
 This is just a mama, and the things that have boosted wellness for her littles.

-My goal with days under the weather, is to simply shorten the life of the cold.
-I expect an onset day of sniffles, a “heightened” day (which gives me a heads up on how long it could last) and hopefully, a taper day.
+My goal with days under the weather is to simply shorten the life of the cold.
+I expect an onset day of sniffles, a “heightened” day (which gives me a heads up on how long it could last) and hopefully, a few taper days.
+Rest is huge, and sets the tempo and tone for the day.
+When the sniffles start, we start these protocols, just in case.
+The game plan is always to stay hydrated and support the gut!

 5 Basic Tips for Cold Health